hswon30/markit/README.md

-# Markit
-An image-based brand logo similarity search project using GCP to check trademark infringement in seconds!✨

 ![Markit logo](https://github.com/hswon30/markit/blob/070455905658f00637200c1e4a2b33dc7f4338fb/markit_logo.jpg)

+# Welcome to Markit
+<h2>Image-based brand logo similarity search project using GCP to check trademark infringement in seconds!✨</h2>

 Markit is a GCP-based interactive WebApp that enables users to quickly check✔️ how similar your brand logo is to a registered, pre-existing logo.